Inside: Anyone with back pain or poor posture will want to learn how the erector spinae muscles function. This will help you feel better ASAP!

 Because this is a muscle group, there are several points of origin.
 They include: the sacrum, iliac crest, spinous and transverse processes of the vertebrae, and the ribs.
 So, the erector spinae originates from your tailbone, along the back edge of your pelvis, up your spine, and along your ribs.
+Basically, when you run your hand from the middle of your sacrum, up along your spine, including the space an inch or so away from the spine; you are feeling your erector spinae muscles.

 The main task of the erector spinae is to extend and laterally flex the spine.
 This means that it’s a major muscle to help you bend backwards and straight to the side.
 Another main task for this muscle group is to maintain the correct, neutral curvature of the spine while sitting and standing.
 Also, it steadies the vertebral column on the pelvis when you walk.

-Restoring or Maintaining Health
+Restoring or Maintaining Health of the Erector Spinae

 Whenever you’re creating a therapeutic workout for yourself, you should think about what your target muscle does.
 Incorporate exercises that do the action of the muscle and also make sure to do exercises that do the exact opposite.

-In this case, you should choose exercises that
+In this case, you should choose exercises that:

 - work from a neutral position (like Leg slides, Leg lift, Tadasana, and Dandasana),